mazumdarabhishek/Wafer_Fault_Detection_App/README.md

   A .csv file will be then saved in a locaton from where it can be doenloaded and used for maintenance activity.

-#### Deployment

-A dockerised has been followed and CI/CD pipeline is establised using circleci.
-The Aplication is hosted on Heroku.